Pros & Cons

 Scopes & Lenses

-MATH APPLICATIONS WITH DIGITAL
+MATH APPLICATIONS WITH DIGITALCAMERAS

-Digital cameras are excellent tools for enhancing the math classroom.
+Your phone's digital camera (or your students') is an excellent tools for enhancing the math classroom.

 They can also assist with applications under the current math reform movement,